dell-democenter/dell-democenter.github.io/0499/Readme_v3.6.md

 ## prismcentral
 some kind of "manager of managers" aka. vcenter. prismcentral aka.
 PC can control multiple nutanix clusters.

-## proxmox
-is a single node proxmox cluster. can run KVM vm´s and linux containers. for demoing what proxmox is and most important whts it´s NOT.
-pbs ande backup schedule is already configured and onboarded.

-## pbs
-proxmox backup server aka.
-PBS. a product that is specific designed to protect proxmox environments. it´s doing ceompression and dedupe, always.

 # actual issues